adamdelancey/ms3-tips/README.md

 Future improvements to the website may include:

-* Be able to add reviews to other user's tips and then allow the website to order user suggestions from best to worst.
+* Be able to add reviews to other user's Tips and then allow the website to order user suggestions from best to worst.
 * Expanding the website to be used across more cities around the world.
 * Include a paid service so that hotels or experiences companies can advertise their business on the site.
 * Pagination could be included to the Tips page in the case of many users adding their Tips to the site.